Creating greater understanding of complex medical conditions

 Craniosynostosis

-Ruth J. Barta, MD, Cheryl Tveit, RN, MSN, CNML, and Heather Comstock, Parent
+Ruth J. Barta, Cheryl Tveit, and Heather Comstock

 Craniosynostosis is a condition where the bones of an infant’s skull fuse together too early.
 In most cases, surgery in the first year of life will effectively correct it and the child can go on to expect a typical life.
 For a minority, craniosynostosis is part of a syndrome, which is a lifelong condition.
 This practical guide explains how craniosynostosis develops and the evidence-based, best-practice treatments.
 It also includes the lived experience of families.